grd/go-iup/README.md

 go-iup is a [Go][1] wrapper around the [Iup][2] GUI toolkit.
 The project was started on April 27, 2011.

+https://github.com/grd/go-iup is a fork of https://github.com/jcowgar/go-iup because I got frustrated that the original repo just didn't work.
+And also because I wanted to update it to Go 1.1 and add a 10 minute quick installation guide. --grd

 Changes in go-iup vs. Iup in C
 ------------------------------